‘The Bachelorette’ Fans Freak Out As ‘After The Final Rose’ Is Skipped On Tayshia Adams’ Finale

 “No After The Final Rose??
 Not even an update?
 I feel gypped.
 Are they even still together??” one viewer tweeted.

-“HOW DARE THEY NOT GIVE ME AN AFTER THE FINAL ROSE I was all in on Zac and Tayshia #bachelorette,” another added.
+“HOW DARE THEY NOT GIVE ME AN AFTER THE FINAL ROSE I was all in on Zac and Tayshia #bachelorette,” another Twitter user added.

 “There was enough time for teenage boy drama on Men Tell All but not enough for After the Final Rose?!
-We need closure,” a third wrote.
+We need closure,” a third tweeted.

 Other viewers complained that Clare Crawley got an After the Final Rose episode after appearing on just three episodes of The Bachelorette, yet Tayshia got nothing.
 Others questioned why producers couldn’t have filmed a Zoom call to give viewers an update on Tayshia and Zac’s love story.